srdnlen/srdnlenctf-2023_public/hw_GTD_grand_theft_data/writeup.md

 cbi     PORTD, PORTD2 (cbi	0x0b, 2)
 ```

-Analyzing the function we can notice that it loads something from Z+ to r0
+Analysing the function we can notice that it loads something from Z+ to r0
 ```assembly
 ld      r0, Z+
 tst     r0
 brne	.-6
 ```
-This is our input, in fact, if we analyze it with avr-gdb we will notice it loading all the values from register r0 to r27, every register is one byte long,
+This is our input, in fact if we analyse it with avr-gdb we will notice it loading all the values from register r0 to r27, every register is one byte long,
 it then checks how many bytes we loaded (the program adds 0x1 to the number of bytes)
 ```assembly
 sbiw	r30, 0x1d (29)